tbh-idk/WindTunnel/README.md

 ----
 This fluid simulation uses the Lattice Boltzmann Method (LBM).
+ * BGK collision (changing to MRT in progress maybe)
  * Zou-He inlet condition
  * bounce back for the walls
  * zero gradient outlet